-Because the touchscreen also functions as a mouse, the pointer for a USB mouse may not always be visible on the screen.
-The mouse pointer reappears when the USB mouse is moved or clicked.
+Because the touchscreen also functions as a mouse, the pointer for on the 95-key keyboard, a USB mouse or a PS/2 mouse pointer may not always be visible on the screen.
+The mouse pointer reappears when the 95-key keyboard pointer or external mouse is moved or clicked.
+Please see "USB Mouse" earlier in this manual for more details.

-- When a USB mouse is first attached to the VX6, the mouse pointer may not be visible.
+- When a USB mouse is first attached to the VX7, the mouse pointer may not be visible.
 However, moving or clicking the mouse causes the pointer to appear. - When the USB mouse is unplugged, the pointer may remain visible until the touchscreen is tapped. - If the touchscreen is used for input, the mouse pointer may disappear.
-However, moving or clicking the mouse causes the pointer to reappear.
+However, moving or clicking the mouse or pointing device on the 95-key keyboard causes the pointer to reappear.